Abdulqasem-Bakhshi/electron-app-template/README.md

 **Q: How to change the default resolution of the application?**

 **A: Go to "index.js" and modify "width:" and "height:"**

+**Q: How to create .exe file?**
+**A: Write "npm run build" and then go to the "dist" folder and you'll see your application.exe file**

 # Notes
 If you want to change the behavior of the template, check package.json and index.js.